 Christians in the Holy Land are alive and active but their lives are very difficult.
+The Covid 19 pandemic has made their lives more difficult in every sense.
 After fifty years of occupation, their need for help is greater than ever.
 Bishops and delegations from across Europe, North America and South Africa (The Holy Land Coordination – HLC) make annual visits to the Holy Land.
 In January 2020, Bishop Declan Lang of Clifton, the leader of the Group reminds us that:

 “We must not ignore the voice of people in the Holy Land”

 Every year we come to encounter and hear the people of the Holy Land.
 We are inspired by their enduring resilience and faith in a worsening situation.
 The local Catholic Bishops lamented the international community’s failure to help realise justice and peace here in the place of Christ’s birth.
 Our governments must do more to meet their responsibilities for upholding international law and protecting human dignity.

 The local Bishops also warned that people are facing further “evaporation of hope for a durable solution” and that living conditions becoming “more and more unbearable”.

 “The Christian community has a vital role to play in reconciling the different nationalities, cultures and religions in this part of the world.
 It is a great challenge to face and sometimes it cannot face it because it does not have the resources, so you can understand why people leave”.

 The final communique of the HLC 2020 can be read here.

 Thousands of Christians have emigrated from the Holy Land because of continuing difficulties.
 The number of ‘living stones’, direct descendants of the earliest followers of Jesus, are falling to crisis levels.
 Through education, we hope to encourage Christian communities to play their part in the future development of their lands.